 Aside from that bit, there really isn’t much wrong with Slydris.
 You rearrange blocks to clear lines and rack up points, keeping an eye out for special ones, dropping bombs as necessary and I must say, it’s actually rather addictive.
 If it all sounds a bit overwhelming, don’t worry as each new feature will be detailed before the game throws them into the mix.
 Remember, easy to learn, hard to master; I’d say just about anyone can pick up and play this little block puzzler.
 They likely won’t do too well initially, but practice, perfect, and all that.

-To accompany your high scoring efforts are three groovy instrumental tracks and some stylish visuals that are just the right amount of colorful.
+To accompany your high-scoring efforts are three groovy instrumental tracks and some stylish visuals that are just the right amount of colourful.
 Zen for an incredibly relaxed experience, Infinite for its continuously increasing pace and Survival, once you’re ready for a serious challenge.
 There’s a mode for players of all skill levels here, and in case you couldn’t tell, I’d highly recommend picking this one up.
-Like I said, the only potential issue is that the randomness can mess up a good run, although this was a rare occurrence.
+As I said, the only potential issue is that the randomness can mess up a good run, although this was a rare occurrence.